hyprwm/hyprland-wiki/pages/Useful Utilities/Must-have.md

 ### Pipewire
 _Starting method:_ automatic

-Pipewire is not necessairly required, but screensharing will not work without it.
+Pipewire is not necessarily required, but screensharing will not work without it.

 Install `pipewire` and `wireplumber` (**not** `pipewire-media-session`)